 ACCESS & LOCATION:

-Just a short distance from all the major attractions of the Mother City, it is ideal for travellers hoping to explore the area.
-Oranjezicht is accessible via road transfer from Cape Town International Airport, a journey of only 20 kilometres.
+Just a short distance from all the major attractions of the Mother City, it is ideal for travelers hoping to explore the area.
+Oranjezicht is accessible via road transfer from Cape Town International Airport, a journey of only 20 kilometers.
 Abbey Manor is a Georgian house and easy to spot at its address, 3 Montrose Avenue.

 It is a lofty building featuring walls that are part whitewashed and part exposed stone, as well as a sturdy tiled roof.
 A flight of steps leads up to the front door and the communal spaces beyond.
 The lounge contains a mixture of leather and soft-fabric seating around a coffee table strewn with reading material – an additional collection of books is available from a glass-fronted bookcase just inside the door.
 A couple of wall mirrors positioned opposite the windows add light and there is also an honesty bar, with a good selection of local wines!
 Guests who enjoy relaxing outdoors will love the rooftop terrace with its breathtaking views towards Table Mountain and down into Cape Town.
 Alternatively, you can soak up some sunshine in Abbey Manor’s delightful garden, or take a dip in the solar-heated swimming pool!